microsoft/api-guidelines/azure/ConsiderationsForServiceDesign.md

 ### Focus on Hero Scenarios
 It is important to realize that writing an API is, in many cases, the easiest part of providing a delightful developer experience.
 There are a large number of downstream activities for each API, e.g. testing, documentation, client libraries, examples, blog posts, videos, and supporting customers in perpetuity.
 In fact, implementing an API is of miniscule cost compared to all the other downstream activities.

-*For this reason, it is <b>much better</b> to ship with fewer features and only add new features over time as required by customers.*
+*For this reason, it is **much better** to ship with fewer features and only add new features over time as required by customers.*

 Focusing on hero scenarios reduces development, support, and maintenance costs; enables teams to align and reach consensus faster; and accelerates the time to delivery.
 A telltale sign of a service that has not focused on hero scenarios is "API drift," where endpoints are inconsistent, incomplete, or juxtaposed to one another.